 Some solid axle designs use coil springs instead of leaf springs.
 Coil springs are more compact than leaf springs but they only support the vehicle’s weight; they cannot locate the axle like leaf springs do.
 The suspension members need to locate the axle while also allowing it to move.
 The radius arm design uses two arms that run parallel to the frame.
 They mount to a perch on the frame and solidly to the axle housing and allow the axle to pivot up and down.
 A track bar runs from the frame to the axle perpendicular to the radius arms to keep the axle centered on the frame.
-Since the radius arms are fixed at the axle end, the caster angle changes when the suspension cycles up and down, shown in the figure to the right.
+Since the radius arms are fixed at the axle end, the caster angle changes when the suspension cycles up and down, shown in the figure above.
 Radius arm designs have been used by Ford and Dodge among others.

-Parallel and Triangulated Four Link
+Parallel and Triangulated Four-link

-Another four link design is the triangulated four link.
-The parallel four link needs a track bar to locate the axle side to side.
-With a triangulated four link design, if the links are mounted at great enough angles, a track bar is not needed.
+Another four-link design is the triangulated four-link.
+The parallel four-link needs a track bar to locate the axle side to side.
+With a triangulated four-link design, if the links are mounted at great enough angles, a track bar is not needed.
 When the top links are wider at the frame and narrow at the axle housing, then the lower links are mounted with opposing angles.
 The greater the angles, the more the links will resist side to side movement.

-There is one more link type, solid axle design that is preferred by some of the most extraordinary trucks on the planet, Trophy Trucks.
+There is one more link type, solid axle design that is preferred by some of the most extraordinary trucks on the planet: Trophy Trucks.
 Trophy Trucks travel across the desert at speeds exceeding 130 mph.
 Running tires up to 42-inches tall, they have solid axles in the rear with trailing arms and a wishbone.

-A Trophy Truck suspension is designed for maximum suspension travel and most are able to travel as much as 36 to 40-inches.
-Trophy Trucks are all custom built from steel tubing; they do not have a frame, and the long, boxed construction trailing arms run parallel to the frame.
+A Trophy Truck’s suspension is designed for maximum suspension travel and most are able to travel as much as 36 to 40-inches.
+Trophy Trucks are all custom-built from steel tubing; they do not have a frame, and the long, boxed construction trailing arms run parallel to the frame.
 The trailing arms attach low on the chassis in the front and to mounts below the axle housing at the opposite end through either spherical bearings or heim joints on each end.
 The wishbone is shaped like a “V” and the wide part of the “V” mounts higher to the chassis above the trailing arms whereas the narrow end attaches to the rear end housing with a single bolt.

 Not only does it allow the rear end to travel freely up and down but the single pivot on the wishbone lets it articulate freely.
 Without the coilover shocks and huge, custom built, position sensitive bypass shocks mounted to the trailing arms, it would be very difficult to control the huge fabricated axle assembly and heavy bead lock wheels and tires.